tom-nook/toulbox/posts/what-is-devsecops.md

 - [Beanstalk Deploy](https://github.com/marketplace/actions/beanstalk-deploy)

-It is important if you are following along to go ahead and provision the Elastic Beanstalk environment beforehand.
+It is important if you are following along to provision the Elastic Beanstalk environment beforehand.
 Please, use this video as reference: [Golang on AWS Elastic Beanstalk in 5 minutes](https://www.youtube.com/watch?v=OgSRDwyhMTM).

 As in the case of much of things that are automated the first iteration is usually done manually, hence the need to do it by hand the first time.